About

 Before Partition

-When Dr. Maria Montessori first visited the Indian Subcontinent in 1939, she was constrained to stay here for seven years to the Second World War.
-This was when the seeds of Montessori education were first sown in what is now Pakistan.
+When Dr. Maria Montessori first visited the Indian Subcontinent in 1939, she was compelled to remain for seven years due to World War II.
+During this period, before Partition, the foundations of Montessori education were laid in what is now Pakistan.

 After Partition

-The Second teacher’s training course was inaugurated by Mario Montessori Senior in 1966.
-Since then, training courses have been conducted every year with Mrs. Gool K. Minwalla as the Director of Training.
-She was assisted in the training courses by Mrs. Gul Rustamji, Mrs. Majida Sufi, Mrs. Arnawaz Dinshaw, Mrs. Arifa Saifee, Mrs. Farida Akbar, and Mrs. Anisa Moin.
+The second teacher training course was launched in 1966 by Mario Montessori Sr. Since then, Montessori training courses have been held annually, with Mrs. Gool K. Minwalla serving as the Director of Training.
+She was supported by distinguished educators, including Mrs. Gul Rustamji, Mrs. Majida Sufi, Mrs. Arnawaz Dinshaw, Mrs. Arifa Saifee, Mrs. Farida Akbar, and Mrs. Anisa Moin.

-In 1999, at the request of the AMI, a new body was formed which would conduct the AMI training courses for teachers in Pakistan.
-The Institute of Montessori Education for Teachers (Guarantee) Ltd. – previously MTTC – is registered with SECP (Security Exchange Commission Pakistan) and presided over by a Board of Governors.
-It is registered to the provisions of the Companies Act of 2017 (XIX of 2017).
+In 1999, at the request of AMI, a new organization was established to oversee AMI training courses in Pakistan.
+The Institute of Montessori Education for Teachers (IMET) (Guarantee) Ltd.—formerly MTTC—was officially registered with the Securities and Exchange Commission of Pakistan (SECP).
+It operates under the provisions of the Companies Act of 2017 (XIX of 2017) and is governed by a Board of Directors.

-IMET completed its 55th course this year under the Trainer, Ms. Tayyaba Saleem.
+This year, IMET successfully completed its 55th course, led by Ms. Tayyaba Saleem.